 This code exchange mechanism hints at the validity of my earlier conjecture: “Are biological brains made of only discrete logic?”

 Experimental evidence reveals a new reality.
 Even at the smallest unit of our cognition, there is a kind of conversational cognition that is going on between individual neurons that modifies each other’s behavior.
 Thus, not only are neurons machines with state, but they are also machines with an instruction set and a way to send code to each other.
 I’m sorry, but this is just another level of complexity.

 There are two obvious ramifications of these experimental discoveries.
 The first is that our estimates of the computational capabilities of the human brain are likely to be at least an order of magnitude off.
 The second is that research will begin in earnest to explore DL architectures with more complex internal node (or neuron) structures.

-It’s not clear why these more complex LSTM are more effective.
-Only the architectural search algorithm knows but it can’t explain itself.
+It’s not clear why this more complex LSTM is more effective.
+Only the architectural search algorithm knows, but it can’t explain itself.

-There is newly released paper that explores more complex hand-engineered LSTMs:
+There is a newly released paper that explores more complex hand-engineered LSTMs:

 that reveals measurable improvements over standard LSTMs:

 In summary, a research plan that explores more complex kinds of neurons may bear promising fruit.
 This is not unlike the research that explores the use of complex values in neural networks.
 In these complex-valued networks, performance improvements are noticed only on RNN networks.
 This should indicate that these internal neuron complexities may be necessary for capabilities beyond simple perception.
 I suspect that these complexities are necessary for advanced cognition that seems to evade current Deep Learning systems.
 These include robustness to adversarial features, learning to forget, learning what to ignore, learning abstraction and recognizing contextual switching.